 - A. Admission to Candidacy: - 1.
 Before making application for recognition as a candidate for the degree of Doctor of Theology, the applicant must complete all resident requirements leading to the degree, must have secured credit in the required courses, and file with the Registrar a syllabus for his dissertation of approximately 2,500 words.
-After completing these requirements, application can be filed on the proper blank for admission to candidacy for the degree of Doctor of Theology.

-2. The applicant shall submit to an examination, either oral or written, inquiring into his Christian experience, scholarship, theology, achievement, and promise.
+After completing these requirements, application can be filed on the proper blank for admission to candidacy for the degree of Doctor of Theology. - 2.
+The applicant shall submit to an examination, either oral or written, which shall involve a review of the graduate program from the standpoint of academic achievement and any other related factors the committee may elect to discuss.
 The examining committee shall consist of the Credits Committee and the professor of the department in which the degree shall be taken or someone whom he shall appoint.

-3. Upon recommendation of the examining committee, the faculty shall consider the application and if the way be clear admit the applicant to candidacy.

-B. After Admission to Candidacy:

-- 1. The first draft of the dissertation shall be presented to the advisor on or before Tuesday of the fifteenth class week of the first semester of the academic year in which the candidate intends to graduate.
-The final copy of the dissertation shall be filed with the Registrar on or before Tuesday of the seventh week of the second semester of that year. - 2.
-After filing the dissertation the candidate shall pass comprehensive written examinations in the whole area of his studies, especially in the field of his major.
-The examinations shall be spread over a period of two weeks and shall be completed a month prior to the final oral examination. - 3.
-A final exhaustive oral examination is required in the field of the major conducted before a committee of the faculty under the direction of the professor in whose department the work was taken, which examination shall be given only after all other requirements, including filing a dissertation, have been met.
+- 3. Upon recommendation of the examining committee, the faculty shall consider the application and if the way be clear admit the applicant to candidacy. - B. After Admission to Candidacy: - 1.
+The first draft of the dissertation shall be presented to the adviser on or before December 15 of the academic year in which the candidate intends to graduate.
+The final copy of the dissertation shall be filed with the Registrar on or before February 1 of that year. - 2.
+After filing the dissertation the candidate shall pass comprehensive written examinations over the fields within the area of his major.
+The examinations shall be spread over a period of two weeks, from March 1-15.
+A minimum grade of B must be achieved in every field.
+If less than a B grade is achieved in any one field, graduation shall be postponed; however, the candidate shall be permitted to take re-examinations one year later in such fields as the major professor may direct.
+Failure to achieve satisfactory grades at this time shall eliminate the candidate. - 3.
+The final oral examination shall be comprehensive in character and shall cover such fields as the examining committee may deem necessary, including the defense of the dissertation.
+This examination is conducted before a committee of the faculty under the direction of the professor in whose department the work was taken, which examination shall be given only after all other requirements, including filing a dissertation, have been met.
 A candidate for the degree shall pursue his studies until he is qualified, in the judgment of the major professor in consultation with minor professors, to stand his final oral examination.
 This examination shall be taken at least ten days before Commencement. - 4.
 No candidate for the degree of Doctor of Theology shall be allowed to receive this honor from the Seminary who does not hold the system of truth set forth in the doctrinal statement of the Seminary. - 5.
-A graduation fee is charged which at present is fifteen dollars.
+A graduation fee is charged which at present is eighteen dollars.
 It includes the cost of diploma, rental of cap, gown, hood, and other incidentals.
 A charge of five dollars is made for binding two copies of the dissertation.
 All financial obligations must be met before the degree is conferred.